open-contracting/deploy/docs/develop/update/network.rst

 Netplan
 ~~~~~~~

 `Netplan <https://netplan.io>`__ uses YAML files for configuration.
-Configurations are available for Linode, Hetzner and other hosts.
 The configuration is written to ``/etc/netplan/10-salt-networking.yaml``.
+A configuration template is available for Linode.

 .. note::